-Beginning a career as a therapist requires making a lot of important choices, not the least of which is choosing between a career as a physical therapist or an occupational therapist.
-Either way, you will begin on a path to become a great force for positive change in the lives of countless people who will need your help.
+Starting a career as a therapist requires making a lot of important choices.
+The most important choice is deciding between a career as a physical therapist or an occupational therapist.
+Either way, you will become a great force for positive change in the lives of countless people.

-However, there are some differences between the two careers that students need to be aware of before they make that decision.
+However, there are some differences between the two careers that students need to be aware of beforehand.
 Although many people outside of the health care sphere use the terms interchangeably, physical therapy and occupational therapy have some significant differences, despite sharing many similarities.
-Both have the strong potential to be extremely rewarding career paths, but students must understand what makes each of them unique before deciding which one is right for them.
+Both have the strong potential to be extremely rewarding career paths.
+But, students must understand what makes each of them unique before deciding which one is right for them.

 Different Job Descriptions